astral-sh/ruff/CONTRIBUTING.md

 free to submit a PR.
 For larger changes (e.g., new lint rules, new functionality, new configuration options), consider submitting an [Issue](https://github.com/charliermarsh/ruff/issues) outlining your proposed change.
+Issues named "Implement xxx" are a good place to start looking for rules to implement.
+Please comment on the issue which rules you want to implement before starting working on it.

 ### Prerequisites